ITeDA

 For more information, visit the ANDES website.

-In parallel, progress is being made in the construction of muon detectors, based on the counters of the AMIGA project, which were also developed and built at ITeDA within the framework of the Pierre Auger Observatory.
-Currently, the design and operation are being adapted to be able to measure the directional flux of muons in underground laboratories.
+In parallel, progress is being made in the construction of muon detectors based on the counters of the AMIGA project, which were also developed and built at ITeDA within the framework of the Pierre Auger Observatory.
+Currently, the design and operation are being adapted to measure the directional flux of muons in underground laboratories.

-In the future, it is planned to carry out a first detection of muons in the Casposo mine (San Juan, Argentina), in order to train human resources with knowledge on the operation of experiments in an underground environment.
+It is planned to first detect muons in the Casposo mine (San Juan, Argentina) to train human resources with knowledge of conducting experiments in an underground environment.

-The use of cryogenic MMC detectors (magnetic metal calorimeters) for particle physics constitutes another area of work in our institution that can impact the ANDES project.
-These detectors are being developed within the framework of the QUBIC project and are promising for the search for dark matter and neutrino physics due to their high precision.
+Cryogenic MMC detectors (magnetic metal calorimeters) for particle physics constitute another area of work in our institution that can impact the ANDES project.
+Due to their high precision, these detectors are being developed within the framework of the QUBIC project and are promising for the search for dark matter and neutrino physics.